 Allah will give many blessings to those who read the Quran.
 Don’t say it’s completely unreadable.
 The Rasrula Sararaf Araihi Wasalam Hadith mentioned above is rewarded for those who can read the Quran fluently, but even better for those who struggle to read God’s Word and do the same.
 I am teaching you something.

 In this digital age, when the Internet is flooded with “teach it all yourself”, there is a lot of support that you can use to learn to read the Quran on your own.
-It does not happen in a day or a short period of time, but with effort and determination, you will eventually learn to read the words of Allah, which will give you a great deal of rewards.
+It does not happen in a day or a short period of time, but with effort and determination, you will eventually learn to read the words of Allah, which will give you a lot of rewards.

-Put the Quran on your side before the turbulent day of Akira, the day that you are before Allah, the Creator of heaven and earth and everything else.
+Put the Quran on your side before the turbulent day of Akira, the day that you are before Allah, the Creator of heaven and earth, and everything else.